ipetrovski3/car/README.md

 # Car

+This is my first game.
+Hope many more will come in future.
 Creating cars with ease.
 This gem will help you create cars fast with methods like speed up, brake, shut down and repaint the car.